Back

 Native ads look like another chat in the FB messenger

 Native ads integration requires more effort compared to placing traditional banners.
 It’s not enough to just insert an image into an app: you need to consider its interface and design.
-At the same time, native ads are thought to be a more efficient solution: it doesn’t jump out at users like regular banners and thus annoy them less.
+At the same time, native ads are thought to be a more efficient solution since it doesn’t jump out at users like regular banners and thus annoy them less.

 Interstitial

 It is a full-screen app advertisement that covers an app’s interface.
-It comes as static images, video clips, or animated content that pops up after a user finishes some activity like completing a game level or switching between the screens.
+It comes as static images, video clips, or animated content that pops up after a user finishes some activity, like completing a game level or switching between the screens.

 For instance, a user finished editing a video in an app and wants to save a final clip.
 After hitting the ‘Save’ button on their smartphone screen, the user sees a video commercial that fully covers the app interface.
 Such a video lasts for 30 seconds (the countdown is shown in the left lower corner).
 If the user finds a promoted product interesting, they can click the ‘Go’ button in the lower right corner.